microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/walkthrough.md

    ![load testing](./media/load-test-create-1.png)

-3. In the `Quick Test` blade, you can specify the name of the load test, and the target URL.
+3. In the `Quick Test` blade, you can specify the target URL.
 You can also specify the number of concurrent users, and the duration of the test.
 See example below:

    ![load testing](./media/load-test-create-2.png)